aws-deepracer-community/deepracer-log-guru/README.md

 # deepracer-log-guru

 ## Announcement
-20th October 2022: Version 3.2.15 is now available with support for TO BE CONFIRMED
+20th October 2022: Version 3.2.15 is now available with support for all the latest tracks including the 2022 re:Invent Championship track

 ## Introduction